Information society

-An information society is a society where the usage, creation, distribution, manipulation and integration of information is a significant activity.
+An information society is a society or subculture where the usage, creation, distribution, manipulation and integration of information is a significant activity.
 Its main drivers are information and communication technologies, which have resulted in rapid growth of a variety of forms of information.
 Proponents of this theory posit that these technologies are impacting most important forms of social organization, including education, economy, health, government, warfare, and levels of democracy.
 The people who are able to partake in this form of society are sometimes called either computer users or even digital citizens, defined by K. Mossberger as “Those who use the Internet regularly and effectively”.
 This is one of many dozen internet terms that have been identified to suggest that humans are entering a new and different phase of society.

 Some of the markers of this steady change may be technological, economic, occupational, spatial, cultural, or a combination of all of these.